-Theater is a creative and collaborative art in which true excellence can only be achieved through exploration of craft.
-Our focus in the Theater Department at Mason Gross School of the Arts is to provide aspiring theater professionals with a unique experience including intensive studio classes, innovative academic curricula, and ground-breaking, fully supported productions.
+Theater is a multidimensional art form requiring creativity, collaboration, and craft.
+Our commitment in the Theater Department at Mason Gross School of the Arts is to educate, guide and foster the aspiring theater professional and provide uniquely individualized instruction and practical experience, including intensive studio classes, innovative academic curricula, and productions.

-The Theater Department offers a a program for BFA in theater with the following concentrations:
+The Theater Department offers a program for BFA in theater with the following concentrations:

 Concentration in Acting

 The acting program offers a rigorous and collaborative 4-year course of study for students who aspire to a career in the ever-evolving entertainment industry.
 Students are trained in various acting techniques, including Meisner, on-camera, devising, classics, and global theater with a commitment to new and emerging methodologies and practices.